RoXimn/mollana/README.md

 * Easy to learn roman transliteration
 * No need to "Learn a new Urdu Keyboard"
 * Fully unicode compliant for Urdu text
+* Synchronized scrolling between the roman input and the unicode output
+* Current line highlighting in both panes
+* Line numbering for editor pane

 (c) Copyright RoXimn 2013.
 All rights reserved.